How to Record and Produce a Customer Testimonial Video

 And, that’s just for starters.
 So, acquiring some basic editing skill can be very helpful to your ability to produce your own videos.

-Finally, if software’s not your thing, the editing process is very easy to outsource.
+Finally, if editing isn’t your thing, it is very easy to outsource.
 Drop your footage onto a file-sharing platform and provide instructions to your outside editor.
 When the editor is finished, a rough cut is shared through the same file-sharing platform.

-All you have to do is repeat that process until you have the final production you’re looking for.
+All you have to do is repeat the review process until you have the final production you’re looking for.

 A Collaboration Platforms Can Help

-If you’ve never managed the review process for video productions before, you might be surprised to learn how difficult it can be to understand what your reviewers are talking about, ask they make suggestions for improving the videos you offer for review.
+If you’ve never managed the review process for video productions before, you might be surprised to learn how difficult it can be to understand what your reviewers are talking about.

 Over the years, I’ve had many phone conversations that go a little like this: